Tschaul/iridanus-server/README.md

 - repair: a fraction of destroyed ships per fleet get regenerated over time
 - reflection: percentage of damage on ships is reflected back
 - population grows faster
-- capture enemy world with 10 or less population with own fleets present and no enemy fleets present
 - drop ships as population
 - recall your ships from any world to one of your owned world
 - recycling: ships that are destroyed on one of your worlds have a chance to spawn metal